-Inherited retina degeneration like Retinitis Pigmentosa (RP), Leber congenital amaurosis (LCA) and Stargardt disease (STGD) lead to severe vision impairment or blindness.
+Inherited retina degeneration like Retinitis Pigmentosa (RP), Leber's congenital amaurosis (LCA) and Stargardt's disease (STGD) lead to severe vision impairment or blindness.
 Each indication is characterized by a different age of disease onset and speed of degeneration.

 A newly discovered cell death mechanism shows that photoreceptor cells degenerate and eventually die due to excessive cGMP signaling.
 This principal disease mechanism is caused by a large number of mutations in over 250 genes.